yhetman/yhetman/README.md

 <h1 align="center">Hi, I'm Yuliia Hetman !</h1>
 <h3 align="center">Currently working as Data Engineer</h3>
 <h4 align="center">But in fact, my competence does not end after building a data flow, because I specialize in data analysis, especially when it comes to finding hidden dependencies.
 So far, my conscience does not allow me to call myself a data scientist.
-Because I believe that in order to call yourself that, you must have a Ph.D. or years of working experience.</h4>
+Because I believe that in order to call yourself that, you must have a Ph.D. or years of working experience.
+I study applied statistics at the Faculty of Computer Science and Cybernetics at the Taras Shevchenko National University of Kyiv and this year I am finishing my Bachelor's degree in Systems Analyst.
+Although I don't have enough experience yet, it's easy to fix because I'm about to become a data science professional.</h4>

 ## You can contact me with: